karthiknu/eShopOnWeb/README.md

     dotnet ef migrations add InitialIdentityModel --context appidentitydbcontext -p ../Infrastructure/Infrastructure.csproj -s Web.csproj -o Identity/Migrations
     ```

-## Running the sample in the dev container

-This project includes a `.devcontainer` folder with a [dev container configuration](https://containers.dev/), which lets you use a container as a full-featured dev environment.

-You can use the dev container to build and run the app without needing to install any of its tools locally!
-You can work in GitHub Codespaces or the VS Code Dev Containers extension.

-Learn more about using the dev container in its [readme](/.devcontainer/devcontainerreadme.md).

 ## Running the sample using Docker

 You can run the Web sample by running these commands from the root folder (where the .sln file is located):